SafeConstellations: Mitigating Over-Refusals in LLMs Through Task-Aware Representation Steering: Abstract

 \section{Abstract}

-LLMs increasingly exhibit over-refusal behavior, where safety mechanisms cause models to reject benign instructions that superficially resemble harmful content.
-This phenomena diminishes utility in production applications that repeatedly rely on common prompt templates or applications that frequently rely on LLMs for specific tasks (e.g. sentiment analysis, language translation).
-Through comprehensive evaluation, we demonstrate that LLMs still tend to refuse responses to harmful instructions when those instructions are reframed to appear as benign tasks.
-Our mechanistic analysis reveal that LLMs follow distinct ``constellation" patterns in embedding space as representations traverse layers, with each task maintaining consistent trajectories that shift predictably between refusal and non-refusal cases.
-We introduce \textit{SafeConstellations}, an inference-time trajectory-shifting approach that tracks task-specific trajectory patterns and guides representations toward non-refusal pathways.
-By selectively guiding model behavior only on tasks prone to over-refusal, and by preserving general model behavior, our method reduces over-refusal rates by up to 73\% with minimal impact on utility–offering a principled approach to mitigating over-refusals.
+LLMs increasingly exhibit over-refusal behavior, where safety mechanisms cause models to reject benign instructions that seemingly resemble harmful content.
+This phenomenon diminishes utility in production applications that repeatedly rely on common prompt templates or applications that frequently rely on LLMs for specific tasks (e.g. sentiment analysis, language translation).
+Through extensive evaluation, we demonstrate that LLMs persist in refusing inputs containing harmful content, even when they are reframed with tasks that have benign intent.
+Our mechanistic analysis reveals that LLMs follow distinct ``constellation" patterns in embedding space as representations traverse layers, with each NLP task maintaining consistent trajectories that shift predictably between refusal and non-refusal cases.
+We introduce \textit{SafeConstellations}\footnote{Dataset: \url{https://huggingface.co/datasets/Sakonii/task-over-refusal-dataset} \\Code: \url{https://github.com/Sakonii/SafeConstellations/}}, an inference-time trajectory-shifting approach that tracks task-specific trajectory patterns and guides representations toward non-refusal pathways.
+By selectively guiding model behavior only on tasks prone to over-refusal, our method reduces over-refusals with minimal impact on utility---offering a principled and conditional approach to mitigating over-refusals.